 Algerian law does not specify a period of time within which burial of remains must take place, regardless of whether the remains have been embalmed or not.
 Remains may be buried as soon as a death certificate is issued.
-Algerian custom follows Islamic tradition that burial should take place within 24 hours of death when possible.
-Except in very exceptional circumstances, burial should take place at maximum within 48 hours of death.
-This applies for interments in Algeria.
-When the cause of death is not natural, the period may be extended.
+Algerian custom follows Islamic tradition where a burial takes place within 24 hours of death when possible.
+Except in very exceptional circumstances, burials should take place within a maximum of 48 hours following death.
+This applies to interments in Algeria.
+When the cause of death is not natural, the period before burial may be extended.
 If necessary for burial arrangements outside of Algeria, a hospital mortuary can keep embalmed remains for several months.

-There have been no facilities in the consular district for cremation since 1987.
+There have been no facilities for cremation in Algeria since 1987.

 Caskets and Containers

 The official mortuary service confirms that Algerian caskets adhere to international standards and meet U.S. requirements.
-It consists of two caskets: one galvanized zinc coffin, and one wooden coffin; and before leaving to the airport, a security check is performed by local authorities prior to being moved to the airport.
+It consists of two caskets, one galvanized zinc coffin and one wooden coffin, which are subject to a security check by local authorities prior to being moved to the airport.